Monday, May 20, 2019

 Researchers at Old Dominion University and Lamar University find that wardrobe reinforces the stereotype.
 In their studies, customers and clients concerned about salesmanship exploitation were more likely to be persuaded by a salesperson dressed in a way not stereotypical for that sales situation.

 On the other hand, there are situations in which people want to hand over control to the persuasion agent.
-It might be the retail shopper who enjoys being able to say, “I couldn’t help myself when I got this item.”
-It could be the medical patient or auto shop customer who wants to delegate a decision to an expert, and for whom a sign of expertise is wardrobe.
+It might be for the retail shopper who enjoys saying, “I couldn’t help myself when I got this item.”
+It could be the medical patient or auto shop customer who wants to delegate a decision to an expert, and for whom a sign of trustworthiness is the expert’s wardrobe.
 They don’t want a doctor dressed in dungarees or a mechanic in formal evening wear.

 In these situations, dress to fit the situational stereotype.